youvegotmoxie/nixos-ansible/README.md

 nix-shell -p cmake -p nh -p home-manager --run "make all"
 ```

-Alternatively you can use `nix develop` to create an environment with those tools installed
+Alternatively you can use `nix develop` to create an environment with those tools installed (enable flakes)
 This will use what's defined in `flake.nix`
 ```bash
 nix develop